 If you want to find out more about how to license your music, check out this free video!

-And it was my birthday, so I promptly blew (some) of the money on a great Mackie Pro FX mixer, mostly for live playing, but also helpful for recording drums and some other situations.
+And it was my birthday, so I promptly blew (some) of the money on a great Mackie Pro FX mixer (affiliate link), mostly for live playing, but also helpful for recording drums and some other situations.
 It’s great and I’m loving it!

 I only licensed songs worth $130 in September on Pond 5, which is crazy because I have I added at least a dozen new songs a month.
 I’d expect to be basically increasing sales over time with the occasional up and down.
 But this feels more like two steps forward, two steps back.

 On the plus side, the average higher price stuck, with sales worth about $13.30 a piece.